 Raw and Homemade Diets

 Increasingly popular, raw diets comprise raw meat, bones (either ground with the meat or provided separately), a small amount of vegetables in some cases, and nutritional supplements.
 There are a number of risks associated with raw diets:

 - It’s difficult to ensure the right nutritional balance.

 - Raw meats can carry bacterial diseases such as salmonella that infect both cats and people.

 - Raw meats may contain parasites.

 - Cats can get splinters from bones if given whole bones to chew.

 Feeding a raw diet requires a significant time and energy commitment on the part of an owner.
-When choosing this option, it’s important to consult a veterinarian or veterinary nutritionist to ensure that nutritional, health, and safety requirements are met.
-A veterinarian should also be consulted before implementing a homemade cooked diet.
+If you want to explore this option, consult a veterinarian or veterinary nutritionist to ensure that nutritional, health, and safety requirements are met.

 If you don’t have the time or resources to research, prepare, and ensure the safety of a raw or homemade diet, feeding a good-quality canned food is a much better option.